dave4420/gen-elm-wrappers/README.md

 - Full stack or backend
 - Permanent only (no contracting)
 - IC only (no line management)
-- Remote (UK timezone ± 1 hour) or on-site/hybrid (London/Medway); not willing to relocate
+- Remote (UK timezone ± an hour or two) or on-site/hybrid (London/Medway); not willing to relocate
 - I prefer to work with statically typed languages (e.g. Typescript, not plain Javascript)
 - not blockchain (except for catching crims), not ad tech (unless it’s surveillance-free), don’t really want to work for a hedge fund